 7. New Capacity.-(i) Regions.
 To provide for development of the electric power resources in the regions, the State Electricity Commission formulated a ten-year programme divided into two five-year periods.
 In the first, it was planned to erect main transmission systems to connect existing power stations located within the regions and supplement generating capacity by the construction of new stations.
-Work on this section of the plan is now nearing completion.
-In the second, the transmission system will be extended to more sparsely settled areas, the ultimate purpose being the provision of "ring" transmission lines throughout each region and inter-connexion between the regions.
+Work on this section of the plan in the original Regional Board areas is now virtually complete.
+In the second, the transmission system will be extended to more sparsely settled areas, the ultimate purpose being the provision of "ring" transmission lines throughout each region and interconnexion between the regions.

-A number of new generating stations have been commissioned as follows :--Wide Bay (Burnett Region), of which 15,000 kW was placed in service during September, 1951, and 7,500 kW in 1954 while a further set of 15,000 kW was scheduled for installation in 1956; Rockhampton (Capricornia Region) of which 22,500 kW was placed in service during September, 1952 and a further 15,000 kW in May, 1956, with a further 15,000 kW on order ; and Townsville (Townsville Region) of which 22,500 kW was commissioned in July, 1953, and a further 15,000 kW in January, 1956.
-Each of these stations will have an ultimate capacity of 52,500 kW and be steam-operated.
-In the Cairns Region, construction is proceeding on the Tully Falls hydro-electric scheme and two 18,000 kW turbo alternator sets should be giving a supply of electric power early in 1957 with a further two 18,000 kW sets to follow shortly afterwards.
-The scheme is designed for an ultimate installed capacity of 92,400 kW.
-To augment existing capacity and to meet anticipated demands pending operation of Tully Falls, the Cairns Regional Board has installed twenty-one diesel units with a total capacity of 14,485 kW.
+A number of new generating stations have been commissioned as follows :--Wide Bay (Burnett Region), of which 15,000 kW was placed in service during September, 1951, and 7,500 kW in 1954, while a further set of 15,000 kW was installed in 1957.
+Rockhampton (Capricornia Region) of which 22,500 kW was placed in service during September, 1952 and a further 15,000 kW in May, 1956, with a further 15,000 kW at present in process of installation; and Townsville (Townsville Region) of which 22,500 kW was commissioned in July, 1953, and a further 15,000 kW in January, 1956.
+Plans are in hand for the installation of a further 15,000 kW at Townsville.
+Each of these stations will have an ultimate installed capacity of 52,500 kW and be steam-operated.
+In the Cairns Region, construction is in hand on the final two 18,000 kW turbo alternator sets at the Tully Falls hydro-electric power station.
+The scheme is designed for an ultimate installed capacity of 72,400 kW.
+To augment existing capacity and to cover demands prior to the operation of Tully Falls, the Cairns Regional Board has installed twenty-one diesel units with a total capacity of 14,485 kW.